joomla/user-interface-text/Action or description.md

 Checkout is one word when it's a noun eg you wait in the checkout line
 Check out is two words when it's a verb eg you are ready to check out of the hotel

+####Feature / Unfeature Vs Featured / Unfeatured
+Feature is an action so it is used on buttons
+Unfeature is an action so it is used on buttons
+Featured is a description so it is used in filters and selects
+Unfeatured is a description so it is used in filters and selects

 #### Log in, Log out
 Login is one word (not hyphenated) when it's a noun eg go to the login page
 Log in is two words when it's a verb eg you log in with your password